ga-dc/wdi5/w08/d02b_ajax/milk/lesson_plan.md

 cool, we see that it was a success! lets try messing up the url and see if the console.log changes.. annnnddd it does

 But, i thought we were able to access that big json object we saw before?
-Well you can, you have to add in an argument to the anonymous function callback
+Well you can, you have to add in an argument to the anonymous function callback.
+The ajax call gives returns a response back that you can than in turn pass in as an argument for the promise.

 ```javascript
 .done(function(response)(){